 If Money Monster truly teaches us anything, it’s that people should be more careful with their money.
 A good start is not buying tickets for films that think they’re indicting a corrupt system, but are actually painfully out of touch with real hardship.

-Money Monster movie cast info via the IMDb.
+Money Monster movie credits via the British Film Institute (BFI) website.

-Images of Jack O’Connell, Julia Roberts, George Clooney, and Jodie Foster in/on the set of Money Monster: Sony Pictures.
+Jack O’Connell, George Clooney, and Jodie Foster Money Monster movie images: Sony Pictures.